uwdb/TASM/README.md

 1. `ssh -X -L 8890:127.0.0.1:8890 <user>@<host>`
 2. Paste the link from the `jupyter notebook` command into a web browser

 # Example usage

+### The key parameters to TASM's API are:
+- `video`: The name of the stored video (e.g., "birds-untiled" or "birds-2x2" or "birds-birds")
+- `label`: The label associated with a bounding box in the semantic index (e.g., "bird")
+- `metadata_id`: The metadata identifier associated with the labels and bounding boxes in the semantic index (e.g., "birds").
+Multiple stored videos can use the same `metadata_id` (e.g., all of "birds-untiled", "birds-2x2", and "birds-birds" can use the same `metadata_id = "birds"` if the semantic content of all of these videos is the same).

 `python3`

 ```